eXascaleInfolab/vadetis/README.md

 sudo service apache2 restart
 ```

+### Adding Datasets

+The path to adding a new dataset is : https://github.com/eXascaleInfolab/vadetis/tree/master/misc/datasets

+### Adding Algorithms

+The path to adding a new detection, injection or recommendation algorithm is : https://github.com/eXascaleInfolab/vadetis/tree/master/vadetisweb/anomaly_algorithms

+### Adding Metrics

+The path to adding a new dataset is : https://github.com/eXascaleInfolab/vadetis/blob/master/vadetisweb/utils/anomaly_detection_utils.py

 You may have to edit /etc/hosts file for the domain.

 With Vadetis in production mode running, login into the Django admin backend.